 Both problems are diminished by the help of a friendly usher who suggests a particular seat or section and walks me there.

 We offer every first time guest a copy of The God Questions, Gift Edition as our way of saying, “Thank you for coming.”

 It’s a small gift book.
 It reads quickly and provides simple answers to the four major questions people have about God.

-Most weekends, we put the books by the entrance door or offer them at our Information Center.
+Most weekends, we put the books by the entrance door or offer them at our Info Center.

 On Christmas Eve, though, I stand at the front of the church and offer to sign the gift page and for all guests.
 This gives me a chance to say a personal word to everyone willing to come up after the service.

 2. Invite them to receive Christ.

 The one force that can change a person’s mind about church attendance is the Holy Spirit.
 I believe every church should present an invitation to Christ at least at every Christmas, Easter, and funeral service.

 Your Christmas visitors expect you to talk about Jesus.
 So explain how Jesus wants to have a relationship with them, and spell out the benefits they’ll receive from bowing down to him (salvation, forgiveness, peace, etc.).

 This can be scary the first time you try it, but the rewards of seeing someone come to Christ will quickly convince you to be bold every chance you get!